ponchotitlan/radkit-loves-agenticops/n8n/Multi-channel ChatOps for my RADKit Network workflow/README.md

 # 🤖 Multi-Channel ChatOps for my Cisco RADKit network

-A low-code n8n workflow that enables conversational AI interactions with Cisco RADKit network infrastructure across both Slack and Webex platforms, powered by Claude AI and the Cisco RADKit Model Context Protocol (MCP) server.
+A low-code n8n workflow that enables conversational AI interactions with Cisco RADKit network infrastructure across both Slack and Webex platforms, powered by your favourite LLM and the Cisco RADKit Model Context Protocol (MCP) server.

 ## 🎯 Overview

 This workflow creates a unified AI assistant that:
 - 💬 Responds to messages in both **Slack** and **Webex** channels
-- 🧠 Uses **Claude AI** with conversational memory
+- 🧠 Uses **a LLM** with conversational memory
 - 🔧 Connects to **Cisco RADKit** via MCP server for real-time network device queries
 - 📡 Routes responses back to the appropriate platform automatically
 - ✨ Formats responses with platform-appropriate markdown